Do you want to light a fuse in your script so that your reader just has to read on and discover how the tale turns out?

 The hero of the story Paul Sheldon wakes after a car crash in Annie Wilkes’ remote country house, realises he can’t move his legs, and that he’s a prisoner.

-If the inciting incident comes later than the first quarter of your story, readers will feel bored and wonder when your story is going to start.
+If the inciting incident comes later than the first quarter of your script, the reader will feel bored and wonder when your story is going to start.

 Here’s the problem with bored readers: They have a frightening tendency to put books down and never pick them back up.

-2. Change Your Hero’s Life for Better or Worse
+2. Change Your Hero’s Journey for Better or Worse

 In the first act of the Spiderman film, a radioactive spider bites our hero Peter Parker during a school trip.

-You can change your hero’s life for the worse too.
+You can change your hero’s journey for the worse too.

-Things were great for the reader hungry for a gripping yarn though.
+Things were great for the reader with a hunger for a gripping yarn though.

 3. Awaken a Hidden Desire In Your Hero

-First, consider the plot points of the classic novel The Godfather.
+First, consider the plot points and story arc of the classic novel and movie The Godfather.
 After rivals shoot Don Vito Corleone and threaten his business, his son Michael discovers a desire within himself to protect his family and their business interests at any cost.

-When Peter Parker is bitten by a radioactive spider, this awakens a desire in Peter to become something more than just a clumsy high-school student who people ignore.
+When Peter Parker is bitten by a radioactive spider, this awakens a desire and reason in Peter to become something more than just a clumsy high-school student who people ignore.

 In Game of Thrones, when Ned Stark is visited by his friend Robert Baratheon, this visit awakens a desire in Ned to become a loyal and just friend.